CivicActions/ssp-toolkit/appendices/security-irp.md

 - Response should occur during business hours.
 - Responders should avoid service degradation unless stakeholders agree.
 - Sitreps should be shared daily.

+### Explicit Handoff Ceremony

+To transfer _Incident Commander_, _Communications Officer_ or _Responder_ ("ROLE") duties:

+1. Outgoing ROLE initiates the handoff and briefs the incoming ROLE on the situation.
+2. Incoming ROLE confirms the handoff and assumes responsibility.
+3. Incoming ROLE updates the JIRA ticket and notes the handoff.
+4. Incoming ROLE shares a _sitrep_, which notes the handoff.
+5. Outgoing ROLE remains available for 15-20 minutes to ensure a smooth handoff and then logs off.